swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

 ## Proposed solution

-This proposal removes the `conformance` macro role in favor or an `extension` macro role.
-An `extension` macro role can be used with the `@attached` macro attribute, and it can add a conformance, a where clause, and a member list in an extension on the type the macro is attached to:
+This proposal removes the `conformance` macro role in favor of an `extension` macro role.
+An `extension` macro role can be used with the `@attached` macro attribute, and it can add a conformance, a `where` clause, and a member list in an extension on the type the macro is attached to:

 ```swift
 protocol MyProtocol {